May 05th, 2022

 To ensure that customers have confidence in the anti-corrosive performance of our products, we test to international standards, specifically ISO 9227:2017 “Corrosion tests in artificial atmospheres -- Salt spray tests”.

-Figure 1: A graphical representation of a stamped door hinge, showing where NORGLIDE® Bearing solutions fit (in red).
-Exposed to the environment high corrosion resistance is required.
+Figure 5: A graphical representation of a stamped door hinge, showing where NORGLIDE® Bearing solutions fit (in red).
+The bearing is exposed to external environmental impact and demands high corrosion resistance.

-A controlled corrosive environment allows more accurate indications of corrosion resistance performance in the field than if no test were performed.
-This way our customers will not be met with any nasty surprises during the operating lifetime of the part or system.
+By conducting various corrosive environment controlled tests, we ensure that our customers will not be met with any nasty surprises during the operating lifetime of the part or system.
 In addition to a salt spray test, we can also perform other common tests such as cycle condensate tests or customer specific testing if required.